-Volvo V60 Recharge hybrid range, MPG, CO2 & charging
+Volvo V60 Recharge hybrid review: range, MPG, CO2 & charging

 The electric range, MPG and CO2 figures for the Volvo V60 Recharge are all pretty impressive

 Charging is crucial with the V60 Recharge hybrid; keep its battery topped-up and use only electric power for short journeys, and you may be able to go weeks without visiting a petrol station.
 Best of all, charge times are quick – even from a conventional domestic socket, meaning you can maximise your car's electric potential without too much hassle.

 Volvo V60 Recharge hybrid range, MPG & CO2 emissions

 Like all plug-in hybrids, the V60 Recharge has very impressive fuel-economy and emissions figures – on paper at least.
 You can theoretically see up to 352.6mpg from the Recharge T6, while even the more powerful T8 Polestar Engineered could return 282mpg when available.
 CO2 emissions range from as low as 18g/km for the standard car on 18-inch wheels.

 Those figures were obtained from standardised industry tests, however, and it's likely you'll struggle to match them in real-world driving without plugging in every evening.
 The main thing is to keep the battery charged up, therefore, and drive in electric mode as much as possible.
 If you're not using the battery, you're just driving a heavy petrol-engined V60, and will likely see in the region of 30-40mpg at best.